epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 1. The user connects to their “upload” triage folder using SFTP and uploads the files.
 2. The user notifies a Data Manager (datasharing@mrc-epid.cam.ac.uk) of the file names.
 These should be in the user’s “upload” triage folder - the user should have followed the steps for :ref:`uploading a file via STFP<SFTP-upload>`
-3. The Data Manager copies the files to their “download” triage folder on SRCP
+3. The Data Manager copies the files to their “download” triage folder on SRCP **OR** makes a copy of the files into their home folder on SRCP
-4. The Data Manager connects to SRCP via SFTP and downloads the files to their local machine
+4. The Data Manager connects to SRCP via SFTP and downloads the files to their local machine **OR** makes a copy of the files into their home folder on SRCP
 5. The Data Manager inspects the files and confirms that they contain appropriate data/code
 6. On SRCP, the Data Manager moves the files from the user’s “upload” triage folder to the user’s project folder and notifies the user
 7. The user uses the files that are now available in their project folder